Foso/Experimental/mkdocs/general/get_android_context.md

 !!! info
-    This is the api of version dev04.
+    This is the API of version dev06.
 Newer versions may have a different one

-You can use ambient(ContextAmbient) to receive the context of your Android App inside a Compose Function
+You can use ContextAmbient.current to receive the context of your Android App inside a Compose Function

 ```kotlin
 @Composable